Banned Amazon Keywords

 Instead of Hypnosis, “In A Trance” etc

 You get the idea.
 This requires some creativity, and it’s better to err on the side of caution.
-Anyone searching for a fetish book that you wrote will generally find it, don’t be stupid and try to push in something blatantly unacceptable by Amazon’s standards.
+Anyone searching for a fetish book that you published will generally find it, but don’t be stupid and try to push in something blatantly unacceptable by Amazon’s standards.
 You would just be working hard to earn yourself a ban.
+However I need to say, if you find yourself working to obscure a keyword that represents the books core concept – strongly consider publishing in a different niche.
+I certainly would never waste time and effort on a risky niche, because a book is not a movie – it should be a lifelong asset.
+Amazon could change their policy to be more lenient, or they could change it to crack down.
+Why risk having your entire catalog swept away?

 Check this page frequently for updates, go over your keywords and descriptions with a fine tooth comb, and go forth and sell millions of books!
 Don’t let a mistake define you.
 Your mistakes don’t make you, or break you.
 If you get penalized by Amazon, learn what you did wrong and fix it.